 The new facility must support academic lessons as well as therapies included in each student’s Individualized Education Program (IEP).
 And it must be much more than a school: Students have the option to live in dorms if their home communities are too far away for a daily commute or if their IEPs call for training beyond the typical school day.

-For this unique project on the Northern State University campus, TSP partnered with special consultant Chris Downey, a San Francisco-based architect who abruptly lost his vision a decade ago.
+For this unique project on the Northern State University campus, TSP partnered with special consultant Chris Downey, a San Francisco-based architect who after years of traditional practice abruptly lost his vision a decade ago.
 His insights guided design-team members to focus on the student experience at every stage of planning and design.
 We discussed functional touches: notches in desktops where students can rest their white canes and stairway handrails with tactile elements to indicate when a person is approaching the last few steps.

 Click here to see the project’s live construction camera.